KPouianou/GigQ/docs/faq.md

 GigQ has minimal dependencies:

-- Python 3.7 or newer
+- Python 3.9 or newer
 - SQLite 3.8.3 or newer (included with Python)

-For Python < 3.8, it also requires:

-- importlib-metadata >= 1.0

 ### How do I install GigQ?